open-xml-templating/docxtemplater/docs/source/configuration.rst

 To enable this, you need to specify a custom parser.

+To understand this option better, it is good to understand how docxtemplater manages the scope.

+Whenever docxtemplater needs to render any tag, for example `{name}`, docxtemplater will delegate the retrieval of the value to the scopemanager.

+The scopemanager does the following :

+ * it compiles the tag, by calling `parser('name')`  where 'name' is the string representing what is inside the docxtemplater tag.
+For loop tags, if the tag is `{#condition}`,  the passed string is only `condition` (it does not contain the #).

+   The compilation of that tag should return an object containing a function at the `get` property.

+ * whenever the tag needs to be rendered, docxtemplater calls `parser('name').get({name: 'John'})`, if `{name: 'John'}` is the current scope.

+When inside a loop, for example : `{#users}{name}{/users}`, they are several "scopes" in which it is possible to evaluate the `{name}` property.
+The "deepest" scope is always evaluated first, so if the data is : `{users: [{name: "John"}], name: "Mary"}`, the parser calls the function `parser('name').get({name:"John"})`.
+Now if the returned value from the `.get` method is `null` or `undefined`, docxtemplater will call the same parser one level up, until it reaches the end of the scope.

+If the root scope also returns `null` or `undefined` for the `.get` call, then the value from the nullGetter is used.

+As a second argument to the `parser()` call, you receive more meta data about the tag of the document (and you could check if it is a loop tag for example).

+As a second argument to the `get()` call, you receive more meta data about the scope, including the full scopeList.

 Lets take an example, If your template is :

 .. code-block:: text